10 Ways to Keep Your Industrial Building Safe

 Every industrial building should have emergency lighting.
 A building’s electricity is bound to go out for one reason or another at some point in time, whether due to a natural disaster, a power outage, or another unforeseen emergency.

-Emergency lighting allows people inside of a building to exit the building safely if the electricity goes out.
+Emergency lighting allows people inside a building to exit safely if the electricity goes out.
 It is essential to have emergency lighting installed to ensure the safety of everyone in a building in the event of an outage.

 Learn more about emergency lighting here.

 Backflow occurs when the water pressure in pipes or fire hydrants drops.
 When this happens, water flows into the lower-pressure areas and contaminates the water, posing a severe health hazard.
 Backflow prevention devices stop contaminated water from going in the wrong direction in your plumbing system.
 These devices require an experienced building safety company to complete the proper inspections, installation, and testing.

 10. Carbon Monoxide Detectors

 Known as the “silent killer,” carbon monoxide is a colourless and odourless gas that is fatal in large doses.
 In smaller doses, it can result in severe health problems.
 It is crucial for an industrial building to ensure that the carbon emission levels are within the safe bracket.
 It is imperative to hire a building safety company that installs reliable carbon monoxide detectors.

 For more information about emergency planning, check out this blog post.

 Industrial building safety should be every facility’s top concern.
 Ensuring you meet all safety standards will improve an operation’s performance and save costs by eliminating the possibility of injuries and damages.
 Our mission is to protect Alberta residents by providing building protection with state-of-the-art sprinkler systems, fire alarms, and carbon monoxide detectors, protecting them from fires, power outages, intruders, and more.